Vice President for Finance and Treasurer

 - Laundry and Dry Cleaning

-Laundry and/or dry cleaning charges will be reimbursed when an employee travels for 4 or more consecutive nights.
+Laundry and/or dry cleaning charges are allowable when an employee travels for 4 or more consecutive nights.
 The charge must be incurred while traveling (not after the trip is complete).
-If claiming a per diem for international travel, laundry is included in the per diem rate and may not be claimed as a separate expense.
+International per diem rates include laundry and dry cleaning in addition to tips for services, and may not be claimed separately.

 - Lodging at Private Residences

 Although travelers may stay at private residences, this is not encouraged.
-Gifts in lieu of lodging are not an allowable expense and will not be reimbursed.
+Gifts in lieu of lodging are not an allowable expense.